asreview/asreview/docs/source/simulation_cli.rst

 .. note::

-	For instructions on preparing your fully labeled data, see :doc:`intro/datasets`.
+	For instructions on preparing your fully labeled data, see :doc:`data`.

 Simulation options
 ------------------

 ASReview LAB provides an extensive simulation interface via the command line.
-An overview of the options are found on the :ref:`ASReview command line interface for simulation <API/cli:Simulate>` page.
+An overview of the options are found on the :ref:`ASReview command line interface for simulation <cli:Simulate>` page.
 This section highlights some of the most used options.
 When no additional arguments are specified in the ``asreview simulate`` command, default settings are used.